syrashid/livecode/OOP/cookbook-d2-reboot/README.md

 4. [X] Apple pie (60 min)
 5. [ ] Christmas crumble (30 min)
 ```

+## 3 - Add a `@prep_time` property to `Recipe`

+This new property should be:

+- Stored in the CSV
+- Parsed from the web when importing a recipe
+- Printed when listing the recipes

 ## 4 - Add a `@difficulty` property to `Recipe`